Observation of the pressure effect in simulations of droplets splashing on a dry surface

-To be able to analyze the thickness of the gas film under the liquid sheet, Fig.~\ref{figure:timeSeriesSheetSemiLog} shows a time series of the contour of the droplet at atmospheric pressure with the vertical axis plotted on a logarithmic scale.
+As mentioned in the introduction, apart from the gas film forming under the droplet upon impact there is also a gas film under the liquid sheet.
+To be able to analyze the thickness of this gas film, figure~\ref{fig:timeSeriesSheetSemiLog} shows a time series of the contour of the droplet at atmospheric pressure with the vertical axis plotted on a logarithmic scale.
 Since the vertical axis cannot go to zero, it is cut off at $10^{-3} \si{\micro\m}$, and the center of the drop corresponds to the vertical axis.
-Fig.~\ref{figure:timeSeriesSheetSemiLog1} shows the droplet right after impact with the central air dome clearly visible.
+Figure~\ref{fig:timeSeriesSheetSemiLog1} shows the droplet right after impact with the central air dome clearly visible.
 Initially the bubble is slightly under $1 \si{\micro\m}$ high, and about $30 \si{\micro\m}$ wide.
 The vertical lines or peaks under the droplet are small air bubbles which were trapped on impact.
 The next figure shows the droplet right after a liquid sheet is ejected and the third frame shows the droplet in the unstable contact line regime.
 The vertical lines behind the contact line are small air bubbles which were entrained by the moving contact line.
 Also, it can be observed how the contact line of the central air bubble is moving toward the center.
 The gas layer under the liquid sheet is on the order of several microns thick.
-The last figure, Fig.~\ref{figure:timeSeriesSheetSemiLog4}, shows the droplet with a stable contact line.
+The last figure, figure~\ref{fig:timeSeriesSheetSemiLog4}, shows the droplet with a stable contact line.
 There are no longer droplets being trapped right behind the contact line.
 Instead, there is just one cavity present at the contact line with a height of a little under $1 \si{\micro\m}$.
 The gas film right after the cavity has a thickness of about $0.1 \si{\micro\m}$, and increases again to several microns towards the rim of the liquid sheet.